Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Event Reconstruction and Data Selection

 The zenith and azimuth angle distributions of the reconstructed tracks are presented in Figure \ref{fig:thetaphi}(a) and \ref{fig:thetaphi}(b), respectively.

-The projections from both X--Z and Y--Z planes are combined to produce final 3-dimensional track(s).
-Any ghost tracks formed while combining are discarded by using the timing information.
+The projections from both X--Z and Y--Z sides are combined to produce final 3-dimensional track(s).
+The `Fake Tracks' may arise while combining the projections.
+A Fake track is defined as a reconstructed track which does not correlate to the X- and Y-side projection of the trajectory of a true particle but instead is formed due to the mismatch of the projections from separate particle.
+Any such `Fake Tracks' are discarded by using the timing information.

 The events of interest for this analysis are the events with more than one reconstructed 3-dimensional track.
 The distribution of the time separation between each pair of tracks for both simulation and data are shown in Figure~\ref{fig:time_sep}(a).

 In the case of data, it can be observed that there is a significant number of events where multiple particles are reaching the detector with large relative time delay.
 The random coincidence of particles originating in the different cosmic showers are the cause for these events.
 The random coincidence of particles from different cosmic showers are absent in the simulation as only one shower is simulated at a time in the CORSIKA.
 So the following procedure is adopted to reject the random coincidences from the events which have been initiated at the same showers.